-Readers will learn how to customize the built-in UniFi hotspot portal.
+Readers will learn how to customize the built-in, legacy UniFi hotspot portal.

 Unlike other guest portal implementations that have disk space limitations, fixed directory structures, and all sorts of restrictions, UniFi allows for almost unlimited portal customization using plain html.